codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 These permissions are granted on an individual user basis as part of the User authorization flow.
 They will be also be displayed during account installation for transparency.

 -   Email addresses: Manage a user's email addresses - Read Only
--   Git SSH keys: Create SSH keys - Read & Write.
-Codacy may need to create an SSH key in your account:
+-   Git SSH keys: Create SSH keys - Read & Write

+!!! note
+    Codacy asks for permissions to create SSH keys because it needs to create an SSH key in your account in the following situations:

-    -   If your repository uses submodules, so that Codacy can clone the repositories for each submodule, or
+    -   If your repository uses submodules, so that Codacy can clone the repositories for each submodule
-    -   If Codacy fails to integrate with a repository using the repository key, so that Codacy can continue to perform analysis.
+    -   If Codacy fails to integrate with a repository using the repository key, so that Codacy can continue to perform analysis

+    **Codacy only adds read-only SSH keys to be able to clone repositories** and won't have access to any of your existing SSH keys.
+You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/github/authenticating-to-github/reviewing-your-ssh-keys).
+Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.

+    We understand the desire for security and privacy and find that the SSH protocol is preferable to HTTPS as it separates Codacy's access rights from the one of the users.

 ## GitLab Cloud

 If you sign up with GitLab Cloud, Codacy requires the following [permissions/scopes](https://docs.gitlab.com/ee/integration/oauth_provider.html#authorized-applications):

--   ‘api’ permissions to access the authenticated user's API
+-   `api` permissions to access the authenticated user's API
--   ‘read\_user’ permissions to read the authenticated user's personal information
+-   `read_user` permissions to read the authenticated user's personal information
--   ‘read\_repository’ permissions to read the repositories
+-   `read_repository` permissions to read the repositories
--   ‘openid’ to authenticate using [OpenID Connect](https://docs.gitlab.com/ee/integration/openid_connect_provider.html#shared-information)
+-   `openid` to authenticate using [OpenID Connect](https://docs.gitlab.com/ee/integration/openid_connect_provider.html#shared-information)

 ## Bitbucket Cloud